 - Warming Plate Issues

-The top choice today for a quiet brew has to be Cuisinart with their 3200 drip coffee machine.
+Landing in at a very close second place today for a quiet brew has to be Cuisinart with their 3200 drip coffee machine.
 It’s a classic stainless steel design that looks at home in any kitchen and it can brew 14 cups of coffee in one go.

 It’s highly programmable and here are a few of the settings I love.
 The machine can be set to pre-heat the glass carafe to low, medium, or high which means your coffee is hot just the way you like it.
 It is 24-hour fully programmable and can be set to shut itself off after 0-4 hours.
 The brew strength control ensures perfect tasting coffee for you and the self-clean keeps the machine in good working order for you.

 The reusable gold-tone coffee filter is perfect if you like a fuller-bodied, french-press type brew and helps reduce waste.
 Of course, you can always use paper filters if you prefer the coffee this way.